owisezoubi/Cryptonize/README.md

-Cryptonize: Personal Crypto Portfolio Tracker
+Cryptonize: Personal Crypto Portfolio Tracker 🚀

-Cryptonize is a modern cryptocurrency portfolio tracker built with React.js, enabling users to manage their crypto investments with ease.
-It supports wallet connections, multi-network functionality, and real-time market data.
-Whether you're a beginner or an experienced trader, Cryptonize provides the tools to stay informed about your portfolio's performance.
+Cryptonize is a modern cryptocurrency portfolio tracker built with React.js, enabling users to monitor and manage their crypto investments with ease.
+It supports wallet connections, multi-network functionality, real-time market data, and token distribution analysis.
+Whether you're a beginner or an experienced trader, Cryptonize provides the tools to stay informed about your portfolio’s performance.

-🚀 Features
+ ✨ Features

-🔗 Connect Your Wallet
+	🔗 Wallet Connection

-   Securely connect using WalletConnect or input your wallet address manually.
+		Securely connect your wallet using WalletConnect (Wagmi + RainbowKit) or manually input your wallet address.

-   Compatible with Ethereum and Binance Smart Chain networks.
+		Compatible with Ethereum and Binance Smart Chain (BSC) networks.

 	📊 Portfolio Overview

+		View all assets in your connected wallet, along with their real-time values in USD.

-   See a breakdown of all assets in your wallet.
+		Get a detailed breakdown of token distribution in your wallet.

-   View portfolio performance in USD with real-time price updates.

 	📈 Top Performing Coins

-   Analyze your best-performing assets with customizable filters (daily, weekly, monthly).
+		Analyze your best-performing tokens with customizable filters (daily, weekly, monthly).

+		Track real-time price changes, market cap, and performance trends.

 	📜 Transaction History

-   Access detailed transaction logs from your connected wallet.
+		Access a detailed transaction log for all incoming and outgoing transfers.

+		See transaction amounts, types (sent/received), and involved tokens.

+	🌗 Dark Mode

+		Switch seamlessly between light mode and dark mode for a better user experience.

 🛠️ Tech Stack

 	Frontend

-   Backend/API Integration
+		React.js – The core framework for building the UI.

+		Tailwind CSS – For modern, responsive styling.

+	Backend / API Integrations (No traditional backend – all data is fetched via APIs.)

+		CoinGecko API – Fetches real-time cryptocurrency prices, icons, and market data.

+		Ethplorer API – Retrieves wallet balances, token holdings, and transaction history

+		BSCScan & Etherscan API – Fetches gas fees and blockchain activity data.

 	Deployment

-   React.js

-   CoinGecko API (real-time prices)

-   Vercel

-   Tailwind CSS

-   Ethplorer API (wallet data)

-   WalletConnect (Wagmi + RainbowKit)
+		Vercel – Used for hosting and continuous deployment.

 💻 How to Get Started

-   Clone the Repository
+1️⃣ Clone the Repository

     git clone https://github.com/owisezoubi/Cryptonize.git

     cd Cryptonize

-Install Dependencies
+2️⃣ Install Dependencies

     npm install

-Run the Development Server
+3️⃣ Run the Development Server

     npm run dev

-  Access the app at http://localhost
+The app will be available at http://localhost:5173.

-🌍 Deployment

-   This project is deployed on Vercel, providing continuous deployment.

 🔌 API Integrations

-   CoinGecko API
-      Fetches real-time token prices, icons, and market data.
+	CoinGecko API – Fetches real-time token prices, market trends, and crypto icons.

-   RainbowKit API
-      Retrieves wallet balances, token details, and transaction history.
+	Ethplorer API – Retrieves wallet balances, token details, and transaction history.

-   WalletConnect (RainbowKit)
+	BSCScan & Etherscan API – Provides gas fee data for transactions.

-      Enables secure wallet connections for Ethereum and Binance Smart Chain networks.
+	WalletConnect (RainbowKit + Wagmi) – Enables secure wallet connections for Ethereum and Binance Smart Chain.

 🎯 Future Enhancements

-   Custom Alerts: Notify users of major market movements or portfolio milestones.
+	Custom Alerts – Notify users of major price movements or portfolio milestones.

-   Dark Mode: Enhance the user experience with a theme switcher.
+	Historical Analytics – Visual charts for tracking portfolio performance over time.

 🌟 Show Your Support

-   If you find this project helpful, please give it a ⭐ on GitHub!
+If you found this project helpful, please give it a ⭐ on GitHub!

-Happy Tracking! 🚀
+🚀 Happy Tracking!